mongo-js/mongojs/README.md

 	var db = require('mongojs').connect('username:password@example.com/mydb', ['mycollection']);
 ```

-After we connected to can query or update the database just how we would using the mongo shell with the exception that we use a callback
+After we connected to can query or update the database just how we would using the mongo API with the exception that we use a callback

 ``` js
 	// find everything